rohrerj/scion/doc/dev/design/FABRID.rst

 Encrypted PolicyID
     The 8 bit encrypted FABRID policy index.
 F
-    Stands for “FABRID enabled” and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
+    Stands for "FABRID enabled" and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
-    This can be used e.g. if an on-path AS does not support FABRID, or if the endhost does not care about FABRID for that AS.
+    This can be used e.g. if an on-path AS does not support FABRID, or if the endhost does not care about any policies regarding that specific AS.
 A
-    Stands for “AS-level key”.
+    Stands for "AS-level key".
 If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
     This can be used to achieve scalability in future in-network DDoS defense solutions, see `RAINBOW`_.
     Using the AS-Host Key is the default option in FABRID.
 Hop Validation Field
-    22 bit Message Authentication Code to authenticate the FABRID extension metadata field.
+    22 bit Message Authentication Code (MAC) to authenticate the FABRID extension metadata field.
-    The on-path border routers recompute this field to verify that it matches the expected HVF.
+    This field is initially set by the source endhost and enables authentication of the source and packet information to on-path ASes and proof-of-transit for path validation.
+    When receiving a FABRID packet, on-path border routers recompute the MAC using the corresponding DRKey and packet header fields, and compare the result against the value in this Hop Validation Field (HVF).
-    If the FABRID packet is processed correctly, the border routers update the value of the HVF to the verified HVF.
+    If the values match, the border routers update the value of the HVF to the verified HVF.
-    With this the receiving endhost can be sure that the packet has actually been processed by that AS.
 Path Validator
     4 byte Path Validator.
-The sending endhost will compute the path validator and the receiving endhost can then recompute the path validator to verify that the packet has been sent over the correct path.
+    The sending endhost computes the path validator and the receiving endhost later recomputes the path validator to verify that the packet has been sent over the correct path.

 Identifier and FABRID Option combined
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^